 The assumptions of the DIIM are similar to the static version and the original input-output model of Leontief.
 These include constant technical coefficients (meaning prices and production is constant), total supply must equal total demand, and the Leontief technical coefficient entries are substitutes for industry interdependency data.
-For the IIM and the dynamic version, the estimates that are derived from certain scenarios and perturbations and the original interdependencies of a country's economy are based on the input-output tables from their respective statistics office for normal economic conditions (Crowther & Haimes, 2005; Kujawski, 2006).
+For the IIM and the dynamic extension, the estimates derived from certain scenarios, perturbations and the original interdependencies of a country's economy are based on the input-output tables from their respective statistics office for normal economic conditions (Crowther & Haimes, 2005; Kujawski, 2006).